 4. I don’t want my young child playing on the playground with all those big, rough children.
 Can’t you have a separate recess for them?

 The mixed age grouping in a Montessori classroom becomes like a family for both the children and their teachers.
 The older children look out for the younger ones.
 They teach them how to play new games, how to share, and how to be good sports.
 They also are the first to rush to their side if someone gets hurt.
 They run to get ice packs and bandages.
 I’ve seen the biggest Montessori Middle School boy stop in the middle of a soccer or basketball game to comfort and care for a first grader who has gotten hurt.
 I ask parents if they separate younger siblings or cousins from playing together.
-The answer is Helping each other in a multi-age classroomalways no. I gently remind them that we are a Montessori family and we look out for one another.
+The answer is always no. I gently remind them that we are a Montessori family and we look out for one another.

 Usually [parents] are quite happy with how their child has found their own special place within the Montessori classroom.